This file part of www.watertownhistory.org website

 06 11 Rev. Henry Rehm’s song set to music WG

-07 16
+07 16 CORNER STONE LAID

-Last Sunday afternoon the corner stone of the new Congregational Church, corner of Fourth and Wisconsin streets, was laid with impressive ceremonies.
+Last Sunday afternoon the corner stone of the new Congregational church, corner of Fourth and Wisconsin streets, was laid with impressive ceremonies.
 There was a large number of people present to take part in the proceedings, including the various church societies, people of other denominations and quite a number from out of town.
 The weather was ideal for the services and everything passed off in a most excellent manner.

 The corner stone was laid at the southeast corner of the building, it is of Bedford sandstone and has inscribed on it "1909."
 A brief history of the church, copies of the local newspapers and a number of other documents were placed in the stone.
-Rev. H. W. Carter, D. D., of Beloit, superintendent of the missionary department, Congregational societies of Wisconsin, laid the stone, and Rev. Charles Parker Connolly, pastor of Plymouth Church, Milwaukee, delivered the principal address.
+Rev. H. W. Carter, D. D., of Beloit, superintendent of the missionary department, Congregational societies of Wisconsin, laid the stone, and Rev. Charles Parker Connolly, pastor of Plymouth church, Milwaukee, delivered the principal address.
 His remarks were eloquent and interesting, and thoroughly appreciated by all present.
 The program in full was as follows:

 Sentences from Scripture ........Rev.
 H. C. Rehm